 Templafy Email signature server updates are done on a hot system, meaning it can be done without causing any downtime since Kubernetes will orchestrate it internally.

-What happens to an e-mail if there is an error during processing or an Email Signature Server pod crashes?
+What happens to an e-mail if there is an error during processing or an Email Signature Server pod crash?

 If the email does not return to Exchange Online from the Email Signature Server cluster the email remains in the Exchange Online Pending Queue.
 Exchange Online will retry to send the email to the cluster for processing until successfully processed.

-Templafy Email Signature Server supports applying rendered HTML signatures to both HTML and plain text format, and rich text format (RTF) emails.
-If a plain text email is received by the Email Signature Server, an HTML signature is applied to the email and the plain text email is converted to HTML format.
+Templafy Email Signature Server supports applying rendered HTML signatures to HTML, plain text format, and rich text format (RTF) emails.
+If a plain text or RTF email is received by the Email Signature Server, an HTML signature is applied to the email and the plain text/RTF email is converted to HTML format.